 Geary Rapid Project

-Once legislation for the project is approved, Geary Rapid Project improvements would be constructed on Geary and O'Farrell streets, between Market and Stanyan streets.
+The Geary Rapid Project included transit and safety improvements on Geary and O'Farrell between Stanyan and Market streets.
 Plans are also underway for the Geary Boulevard Improvement Project to bring longer-term improvements west of Stanyan to 34th Avenue.